The ruins of Persepolis

 ‘In a highly idiosyncratic piece, Joobin Bekhrad traces the history of the Persian wine tradition ...’

-KAMRAN TALATOFF, Elahé Omidyar Mir-Djalali Chair in Persian and Iranian Studies at the University of Arizona, on ‘Ramblings of an Iranian Wino’
+Kamran Talatoff, Elahé Omidyar Mir-Djalali Chair in Persian and Iranian Studies at the University of Arizona, on ‘Ramblings of an Iranian Wino’

 ‘If you are looking for someone working hard to understand his cultural background and share it with the rest of the world, it’s Joobin Bekhrad.
 When I saw him in my studio in Tehran a few years ago, I could not believe my eyes.
 He had come to see my work and talk to me, despite unpredictable inconveniences.
 That is not all; his translation of The Robaiyat of Omar Khayyam shows his sensitivity in our times.’